JONSASSE/432-2018/slides/class13/README.md

 6. You may be interested in [this online learning community](https://www.jessemaegan.com/post/r4ds-march-challenge-participate-in-a-viewing-party/), which is working its way through R for Data Science, and holding a viewing party as its March challenge.
 Here's [more on the community and how to join](https://www.jessemaegan.com/post/join-the-r-for-data-science-online-learning-community/).

+7. I added [several new packages](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD) to the list we want you to install.
+These packages, specifically `robustbase`, `quantreg`, `lmtest`, `sandwich` and `boot` will be used in Class 14's discussion of robust linear regression models.

 ## Project Proposals

 All Project 1 Proposals have been reviewed by Dr. Love, as have all revisions to date.